Welcome to Year 5

 As always, please continue to read regularly with your child as this really helps their comprehension skills and improves their understanding of English Grammar and spelling patterns.
 I would stress to parents of our class to discuss anything the children have read in any one session with them at home to improve their comprehension skills.
 This has to be a focus for us moving forward through the year and also towards their personal preparation regarding the reading test at the end of Year Six.
 Reading helps massively with the children's writing.
 The reading challenge will continue this year.
 The children need to get their reading record signed by parents each time they read at home.
 The children will progress through a series of certificates for reading enough and I fully expect this to impact on their achievement in Literacy.

 If you can find the time please read with your child and ask them the meaning of the text they have read.
 The children need to find evidence for their reasoning within the text.

 Spellings that come home will come from the Year Five National Curriculum requirements.

-As we enter the new term I appreciate your continued support and encourage you to continue to speak to me directly should there be anything to discuss.
-Please feel free to speak to me at the beginning or end of the day so that I can deal with any issues that you may have as quickly as possible, as has been the case over the last term.
-The communication between myself (as a teacher) and yourselves (as parents) leads to your children being in the frame of mind where they are ready to learn.
+As we enter the new academic year I would appreciate your support and encourage you to speak to me directly should there be anything to discuss.
+Please feel free to speak to me at the beginning or end of the day so that I can deal with any issues that you may have as quickly as possible.
+This makes for good communication and relations between us all and keeps things positive and forward moving throughout the year.
+Good communication between myself (as a teacher) and yourselves (as parents) leads to your children being in the frame of mind where they are ready to learn.

 Mr. S. Hewson